Home

 1878 - 74 x 93 cm - Oil on canvas

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 123/Museum
+Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 123/Newspaper reports from 1879

 No. 14 - Rue Halévy, vue d’un sixième étage.